rosco-m68k/rosco_m68k/code/firmware/rosco_m68k_development/InterfaceReference.md

 # rosco_m68k Firmware - Memory & Interfaces
-## Firmware revision 1.3
+## Firmware version 2.0

-This document describes the interfaces provided for programmers, hardware integrators and those expanding the rosco_m68k, as it applies to firmware revision 1.3.
+This document describes the interfaces provided for programmers, hardware integrators and those expanding the rosco_m68k, as it applies to firmware revision 2.0.

-The information contained herein is accurate and complete as far as possible, and will be kept updated as firmware 1.3 is developed.
+The information contained herein is accurate and complete as far as possible, and will be kept updated as firmware 2.0 is developed.

 # Contents